Free editable Easter Bunny Letter and Notes that you can personalize before you print. Your kids will be surprised and delighted!

 I hid some eggs in your room too because a little birdie told me you’ve been extra good this year.
 I also left you some goodies so that you can enjoy Easter even more.

-Even though I was quite busy and was not able to say Hi this time, I’ll try to do so when I come visiting next.
+Even though I was quite busy and was not able to say Hi this time, I’ll try to do so when I come to visit next.
 Continue being a good kid till then.

 Best Easter Wishes!